-Dropbox Basic is a free plan that includes the computer backup feature, but limits the size of your backups to the 2 GB storage quota of the plan.
+Dropbox Basic is a free plan that includes Dropbox Backup, allowing you to back up your computer and external hard drive, but limits the size of your backups to the 2 GB storage quota of the plan.

-The Dropbox Backup plan is a paid subscription that includes the same features as the free Basic plan, but provides all the space you need to back up a single computer, plus access to email support and Dropbox Rewind.
+The Dropbox Backup plan is a paid subscription that includes the same features as the free Basic plan, but provides all the space you need to back up one computer and one external hard drive, plus access to email support and Dropbox Rewind.

-Can I add Backup to an existing account?
+Can I add the Dropbox Backup plan to an existing account?

-Dropbox Backup is a paid subscription that’s currently available to select Dropbox users.
-The computer backup feature is available on other plans, but the size of your backup is limited by the storage capacity of your account.
+The Dropbox Backup plan is a paid subscription that’s currently available to select Dropbox users.
+Dropbox Backup is available on all plans, but the size of your backups are limited by the storage capacity of your account.

 Does my backup take up storage space in my Dropbox account?

-With the Dropbox Backup plan, the size of your backup doesn’t count toward the 2 GB storage quota of your plan.
-On other plans, such as Dropbox Basic or Plus, the size of your backup is limited by the storage quota of the plan.
+With the Dropbox Backup plan, you receive unlimited storage to back up one computer and one external hard drive.
+On other plans, such as Dropbox Basic or Plus, the size of your backups are limited by the storage quota of the plan.

-The Dropbox Backup plan is designed to create a backup of your files in the cloud, and isn’t intended to expand your local storage space.
-Features associated with cloud storage, such as selective sync, aren’t available for cloud backups.
+The Dropbox Backup plan is designed to offer unlimited storage to back up one computer and one external hard drive.
+It isn't intended to expand your local storage space.
 Additional limitations on backup functionality may apply.

 Yes.
-You can turn computer backup off and on, or specify which folders to back up, in the Dropbox desktop app preferences.
-Turning off computer backup is not the same as canceling the subscription.
+You can disable your computer or external hard drive backup, or specify which folders to back up, in Dropbox Backup.
+Disabling your computer or external hard drive backup is not the same as canceling the subscription.

 What happens to my backup if I change or cancel my plan?

-If you change or cancel your plan, your backup will remain available but its size will be limited to the storage quota of your plan.
+If you change or cancel your plan, your backups will remain available but the size will be limited to the storage quota of your plan.
 If you exceed your storage quota, automatic backups will stop.